Morning Worship for 16th August 20201 month ago

 Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Lead us not into temptation but deliver us from evil.
 For the kingdom, the power, and the glory are yours now and for ever.
 Amen.

-May the Spirit, who set the Church on fire upon the Day of Pentecost, bring the world alive with the love of the risen Christ, and the blessing of God almighty, Father, Son, and Holy Spirit, be with you and remain with you always.
+God the Holy Trinity make you strong in faith and love, Defend you on every side, And guide you in truth and peace; And the blessing of God almighty, Father, Son, and Holy Spirit, be with you and remain with you always.
 Amen.